Scaresville Terms and Conditions

 Weather

-9. Scaresville will continue whatever the weather.
+9. Scaresville will continue whatever the weather and actually welcomes every form of adverse weather including mist, fog, rain, wind, thunder, lightning and storm.
 Ticket holders should dress suitably with appropriate footwear for the weather on the night.
 Do not bring or raise umbrellas within Scaresville.
-Ticket holders must keep moving and not occupy scare areas to keep out of the weather and thus interfere with the progress of others.
+Ticket holders must keep moving and not occupy covered areas to keep out of the weather and thus interfere with the progress of others.

 Going Round Scaresville

-10. Ticket holders should keep together in the group in which they entered.
+10. Scaresville is designed and operates to scare groups not individuals.
+Ticket holders should keep together in the group in which they entered the ScareZone.
 Members of the group should not race on ahead or lag behind.
 The group should proceed steadily so as not to merge with group(s) ahead or behind.
-Scaresville saff may halt groups to separate them out if they are getting too close.
+Scaresville staff may halt groups to separate them out if they are getting too close.

-11. Ticket holders must keep to the designated route which is defined by paths, tracks, flares, lights, ropes, barriers & signs.
+11. Ticket holders must keep to the designated route which is defined by paths, tracks, flares, lights, ropes, barriers & signs or otherwise howsoever.
 DO NOT climb over or through barriers of any sort.

-13. For some scares there is a by-pass enabling ticket holders to avoid that scare.
-However those taking this option should wait for the rest of their group to re-convene before moving on.
+13. There are some ‘scaredy-cat options’ which offer a way round possible scares or a less demanding option.
+However, those taking this option should wait for the rest of their group to reconvene before moving on.

 The Scares

-17. Anyone too scared to continue should look for signs for, or ask any scarer for directions to, the nearest exit.
+17. Anyone too scared to continue (but not wishing to disturb the group as a whole) should look for signs for, or ask any scarer for directions to, the nearest exit.

 Accidents

-18. In the event of an accident, the group should stay where it is and call “Help Accident !” and wait for a member of staff to attend.
+18. In the event of an accident, the group should stay where it is and call “Help – Accident!” and wait for a marshall to attend.
 Thereafter follow directions given by staff.